-Consolidated profit after tax in 2016 was EUR 1.21 million compared to a loss after tax of EUR 2.21 million in 2015.
-RomReal (parent Company) profit after tax was EUR 1.32 million in 2016 compared to a loss of EUR 1.87 million in 2015.
+Consolidated profit/loss after tax in 2017 was a loss of EUR 0.27 million compared to a gain after tax of EUR 1.21 million in 2016.
+RomReal (parent Company) profit after tax was EUR 0.56 million in 2017 compared to a gain of EUR 1.32 million in 2016.

-The end of year 2016 independent land bank portfolio valuation has shown an average increase of 15.5% on a like for like basis compared to the end of year 2015 valuation representing an increase in value of EUR 4.1 million.
-The limited number of comparable transactions in the market still makes it difficult to make precise estimates of market values.
-This is reflected in the end of year 2016 financial statements.
+The end of year 2017 independent land bank portfolio valuation has shown an average increase of 9.4% on a like for like basis compared to the end of year 2016 valuation representing an increase in value of EUR 1.86 million.

+The improved but limited number of comparable transactions in the market still makes it difficult to make precise estimates of market values.
+This is assumed reflected in the end of year 2017 financial statements.